BaltWeb/BaltWeb/README.md

 - 👋 Hi, I’m @BaltWeb
-- 👀 I’m interested in learning as much as possiable busy life permitting.
+- 👀 I’m interested in learning as much as possiable; busy life permitting.
 - 🌱 I’m currently learning Web design HTML & CSS with some basic experiance of PHP & Python.
-- 💞️ I’m looking to collaborate on any project considring my limited experience and knowledge in order to further my knowhow.
+- 💞️ I’m looking to collaborate on any project considering my limited experience and knowledge in order to further my knowhow.
 - 📫 baltasar290268@yahoo.com if you want to reach me.

 <!---